 Key features: LinkedIn Chrome extension, bulk CSV enrichment, GDPR-compliant data sources, CRM integrations, AI intent scoring.

-Pricing: Free plan (5 phone, 15 email credits/mo).
-Paid plans from approximately $49/mo.
+Pricing: Kaspr offers a limited free tier (5 phone, 15 email credits/mo).
+Paid plans run from approximately $49/mo.

 10. Clearbit (Breeze Intelligence by HubSpot) - Good for HubSpot-Dependent Teams